databricks/databricks-sql-python/CONTRIBUTING.md

 This project uses [Black](https://pypi.org/project/black/).

 ```
-# Remove the --check flag write changes to files
 poetry run python3 -m black src --check
 ```

+Remove the `--check` flag to write reformatted files to disk.

 To simplify reviews you can format your changes in a separate commit.
 ## Pull Request Process